 The TSF shall destroy cryptographic keys in accordance with a specified cryptographic key destruction method overwriting of memory that meets the following: none.

-User identification before any action (FIA\UID.2) / M4M-DESFire of the respective application.
-Before any authentication request is issued, the user is identified as 'Everybody'.
+User identification before any action (FIA\UID.2) / M4M-DESFire

 The TSF shall require each user to be successfully identified before allowing any other TSFmediated actions on behalf of that user.